|

 of recovery tools that will enable us to deal with the problems and

+realities of life without reliance on drugs or alcohol.
 We no longer have to react without thinking to people that

 push our buttons or things that once frustrated us.
 We can ask our Higher